CreeperGuy72192/zoneOS/README.md

 # zoneOS
 zoneOS is an OS Concept made in Microsoft PowerPoint.
-Uses shapes and VBA, we can make a simulated os concept that is interactive.
+Using shapes, images, and VBA, we can make a simulated os concept that is interactive.